-The Design Process is perhaps the most important part of remodeling; by providing a thorough and knowledgeable design experience, we help to assure that your project will be thoughtfully designed, using materials and practices which optimize your return-on-investment by creating a comfortable, durable, energy-efficient, and healthy space to live in.
+The PDA Process is perhaps the most important part of remodeling; by providing a thorough and knowledgeable design experience, we help to assure that your project will be thoughtfully designed, using materials and practices which optimize your return-on-investment by creating a comfortable, durable, energy-efficient, and healthy space to live in.
 Simply put, the well-built home is cheaper to live in: cheaper to maintain because it lasts a long time (and is backed up by a comprehensive warranty, just in case); is cheaper to heat and cool; and is cheaper to live in for the occupants, because their health is not compromised by unhealthy components and careless workmanship.

 Once we have a design agreement, we conduct a thorough assessment of your home to determine what challenges and opportunities exist, such as the need for updating mechanical systems; improving energy-efficiency and indoor air quality, or zoning limitations.
 Our staff conducts assessments of the building and surrounding property, and our Home Performance evaluator will conduct a thorough assessment of the home.
 The findings from these assessments will be used to guide design, specification, and pricing for the project.
 Our goal is to include as many potential costs as can be determined during the design phase, so that you can initiate the construction with accurate budget expectations.

-We partner with some of the best design professionals in the Madison area.
+We employ and partner with some of the best design professionals in the Madison area.
 Depending on the scope of your project, we will bring in the designer whom we think is best- suited to design and collaborate with you on your project.
 Once we have a working, conceptual design that you like, we revisit the initial budgets to assure that the scope of the project has not changed significantly, and we begin to work with you to specify the details of the project.
 With design refinements, selections, and further assessment taking place, we work to finalize the budgets, and to create a detailed Construction Contract.

 Step 3.
 Construction Contract: Signing the Construction Contract is the final step which initiates scheduling a start date for your project.
 We pride ourselves on creating accurate contracts; realistic schedules; and systematic quality control to assure an outstanding end result.
 For most projects, we have a fixed price contract, which outlines the scope of work to be completed, and the cost to complete the job.
 We have a clear Change Order procedure which allows us to determine the cost of changes and additions to the project, so that you can approve of these changes prior to initiating any changes in the project.